Kansas Layoffs — February 2011

 |---|---|---|---|---|

-The biggest impact was at Day & Zimmerman at its Parsons facility, reporting 95 affected workers.
-Liberty Homes, Inc followed with 69 workers.
+The most significant filing came from Day & Zimmerman at its Parsons facility, reporting 95 affected workers.
+Liberty Homes followed with 69 workers.

 This is the third consecutive month of declining layoff activity.

-This data points to a mixed picture for Kansas's labor market, with activity diverging between monthly and annual comparisons.
+The numbers illustrate a mixed picture for Kansas's labor market, with activity diverging between monthly and annual comparisons.
+The Professional Services sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Kansas.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Kansas WARN notices, browse layoffs by state, or download the full dataset.